CodeReaper/lane/docs/generated/lane_translations_generate.md

   -i, --input string                Path to a CSV file containing a key row and a row for each language (Required) -m, --main-index int              Required by type ios and by option fill-in.
 The index of the main/default language row -o, --output string               Required for type ios.
-A path for the generated output -t, --type string                 The type of output to generate, valid options are 'ios', 'android' or 'json' (Required)
+A path for the generated output -p, --template string             Only for type ios and optional.
+A path for the template to generate from -t, --type string                 The type of output to generate, valid options are 'ios', 'android' or 'json' (Required)
 ```